LoginRadius/docs/content/references/api/b2b-identity/index.md

 ## Remove Members From Organization

-This API is used to remove members from the organization.
+Removes members from the organization by organization Id.

 ### Endpoint